dougsweetser/Q/docs/doing_physics.md

 Definition: The future timelike derivative:

 Consider a covariant quaternion function f with a domain of H and a range of
-H.  A future timelike derivative to be defined, the 3-vector must approach zero faster than the positive scalar.
+H.  For a future timelike derivative to be defined, the 3-vector must approach zero faster than the positive scalar.
 If this is not the case, then this definition cannot be used.
 Implementing these requirements involves two limit processes applied sequentially to a differential quaternion D.  First the